jdereg/json-io/README.md

     TYPE_NAME_MAP   // If set, this map will be used when writing @type values.
                     // Allows short-hand abbreviations type names

-### Customization
-New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
-This support has been removed.
-That approach required access to the source code for the class being customized.
-The new **json-io** 2.0 approach allows you to customize the JSON format for classes for which you do not have the source code.

       #### Dates
       To specify an alternative date format for `JsonWriter`:

           Map args = new HashMap();
           args.put(JsonWriter.DATE_FORMAT, JsonWriter.ISO_DATE_TIME);
           String json = JsonWriter.objectToJson(root, args);

       In this example, the ISO `yyyy/MM/ddTHH:mm:ss` format is used to format dates in the JSON output.
 The 'value' associated to the 'DATE_FORMAT' key can be `JsonWriter.ISO_DATE_TIME`, `JsonWriter.ISO_DATE`, a date format String pattern (eg. `yyyy/MM/dd HH:mm`), or a `java.text.Format` instance.

+### Customization
+New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
+This support has been removed.
+That approach required access to the source code for the class being customized.
+The new **json-io** 2.0+ approach allows you to customize the JSON format for classes for which you do not have the source code.

 ### Javascript
 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.